2026 Marcyliena Morgan Award call for proposals

 February 4, 2026

-Thanks to a generous gift by Dawn-Elissa Fischer, Ph.D., a cultural anthropologist, archivist, activist, and organizer to honor the legacy and ongoing work of her friend and mentor, Dr. Marcyliena Morgan, the Ernest E. Monrad Professor of the Social Sciences, Professor in the Department of African and African American Studies at Harvard University, and the Executive Director of the Hiphop Archive, this annual Award is available to the Department of Anthropology to support projects and activities of currently enrolled students.
+Thanks to a generous gift by Dawn-Elissa Fischer, Ph.D., a cultural anthropologist, archivist, activist, and organizer to honor the legacy and ongoing work of her friend and mentor, Dr. Marcyliena Morgan, the Ernest E. Monrad Professor of the Social Sciences, Professor in the Department of African and African American Studies at Harvard University, and the Executive Director of the Hiphop Archive, this annual award is available to students who have taken at least one course in the Department of Anthropology to support projects and activities of currently enrolled students.

-Eligibility: Entering or currently enrolled undergraduate majors or graduate students in the Department of Anthropology.
+Eligibility: Undergraduate and graduate students who have taken at least one course in the Department of Anthropology.

-The amount available for the award varies yearly, but generally ranges from $500- $1,000 per awardee.
+The amount available for the awards vary, but generally range from $500- $1,000 per awardee.

 Proposals for the Marcyliena Morgan Award should submit a single PDF including the following documents, in this order: